Equal Opportunity Office

 Gonzaga University's Statement on Non-Discrimination

-Gonzaga University is an equal opportunity, affirmative action University.
-The University does not discriminate against any person on the basis of race, religion, sec, national origin, age, marital or veteran status, sexual orientation, a physical or mental impairment that substantially limits a major life activity, or any other non-merit factor in employment, education program or activities that it operates.
+Gonzaga University does not discriminate against any person on the basis of race, color, religion, national origin, sex, marital status, sexual orientation, gender identity, age, disability, veteran status, or any other non-merit factor in employment, educational program, or activities that it operates.

-All University policies, practices, and procedures are consistent with Gonzaga's Jesuit, Catholic identity and Mission Statement, and comply with federal and state regulations, including Sections 503 and 504 of the Rehabilitation Act of 1973 and Title IX of the Education Amendments of 1972.
+Policies and procedures (collectively referred to as “policies”) are written consistent with Gonzaga’s Mission Statement.
+Our non-discrimination policies comply with federal and state regulations, including Title IX of the Education Amendments of 1972.